Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Implements the super learner prediction method and contains a library of prediction algorithms to be used in the super learner.

-RNifti — by Jon Clayden, a year ago
+RNifti — by Jon Clayden, 2 months ago

 Fast R and C++ Access to NIfTI Images